Search This Blog

 The patients seen may have chronic conditions, may be disabled, either physically or mentally, making access to a traditional office visit very difficult, or may have limited support systems.

-The home or domiciliary visit in turn can lead to improved medical care by identification of unmet needs, coordination of treatment with appropriate referrals and potential reduction of acute exacerbations of medical conditions, resulting in less frequent trips to the Hospital or Emergency services.
+The home or domiciliary visit in turn can lead to improved medical care by identification of unmet needs, coordination of treatment with appropriate referrals and potential reduction of acute exacerbation of medical conditions, resulting in less frequent trips to the Hospital or Emergency services.

 The home-based health care is rapidly expanding and growth in hospital-based house call programs.